Overview

 System layers

-- Hub: the base chain with the entity registry, governance, and accounting primitives.
+- dCorps Hub: the platform layer with the entity registry, governance, and accounting primitives.

-- Entities: Hub corporations and Hub nonprofits, plus optional sub chain corporations.
+- Entities: Hub corporations and Hub nonprofits, with optional adapters and modules.

 - Protocol modules: on-chain modules that read Hub state and output status, metrics, or signals.